Ostrobothnia (administrative region): Coat of arms

-Blazon: Gules, a sheaf Or; on chief countercharged four ermines 2+2 courant.

-The golden wheatsheaf on a red field is the emblem of the House of Vasa, the dynasty that ruled Sweden (and by extension, Finland) during the 16th and 17th centuries.
-The ermines are the symbol of the historical province of Ostrobothnia.
-They reflect the region's historical significance in pelt trade.
-Their number represents the historical division of the region into four sub-regions.
+The arms are blazoned: Gules, a sheaf Or; on a chief counterchanged four ermines courant two and two.
+The golden wheatsheaf on a red field is the emblem of the House of Vasa, which ruled Sweden and Finland in the 16th and 17th centuries.
+The ermines derive from the arms of the historical province of Ostrobothnia and refer to the historical fur trade.
+Their number represents the traditional division of the area into four sub-regions.

-The colors gold and red are among Finland's oldest heraldic tinctures and remain particularly associated with the Swedish-speaking population.